 A complete mechanical overhaul with a two year labor warranty is $300.00 for any 400-day (anniversary) clock.
 I do not work on battery driven clocks.

 Once testing starts, it is performed in two parts.
 The first test is the function test to ascertain whether or not my overhaul was satisfactory.
 Then the second test is the timing test which takes about 2-weeks.
-During this 2-week period I use the U.S. Postal Service to mail you a copy of the invoice and I expect payment in the form mentioned below.
+During this 2-week period, I E-mail asking for payment and I expect payment in the form mentioned below.
 I ship when both the payment and the second testing period have both been satisfied.
 Normally shipping takes place one week or so after I receive payment.

 When I ship back the clock the package will contain your original invoice.

 I would like payment by money order, certified check, personal check, business check, or through Pay Pal or Square, which is the only way I take credit cards.
-I do prefer a check over Pay Pal because Pay Pal takes 3% and over Square because they take 2.75%.
+I do prefer a check because Pay Pal and Square take 3%.
 I only take credit cards if you are in the USA or Canada.
-Either the 3% or the 2.75% are added to the total bill if you use a credit card.
+The 3% is added to the total bill if you use a credit card or Pay Pal.
 With Pay Pal you can pay me directly using "friends and family" where you absorb all fees and I'm paid the full amount.
 There would be nothing added amount to the final fill if you absorb all fees.
 Here you log on to Pay Pal and send me the full amount of my bill, so there is no E-voice coming from me with this method and you will be charged all Pay Pal fees on top of my final bill.
 With either Pay Pal or Square, I will send an invoice to your E-mail address.
 Here you are dealing directly with either service and not me.
-You do have to be a member of Pay Pal in order to issue a payment but you may use Square without any membership or additional Square fees but the 2.75% will be added to your total bill.
-For Pay Pal 3% is added.
-With Square, I can also take the credit card information which includes the number, expiration date and the last 3 or 4 #'s of the security code from the back of the card BUT that adds 3.5% to the final bill.
-I'd prefer to avoid this method but it is an option.
+All sales outside North America will be charged 4% on top of the total through Pay Pal only.
 All of the added fees are exactly what either service charges me for taking your credit card.
-Please give me about 12 to 16 weeks to disassemble and E-mail you again with a quote and completion date estimate.
-Once you approve, your 400-day (Anniversary) becomes the very next one I work on but that's 3 to 4 months away.
-Right now I'm running about 16 to 20 weeks and the minimum is $330.00, which is $300.00 for my labor and $30.00 for return shipping and insurance.
+Please give me about 26 to 30 weeks to disassemble and E-mail you again with a quote and completion date estimate.
+Once you approve, your 400-day (Anniversary) becomes the 2nd one I work on because I'll be working on the one I disassembled the day before but that E-mail to you is 6 to 8 months away.
+Right now I'm running about 30 to 34 weeks and the minimum is $350.00, which is $300.00 for my labor and $50.00 for return shipping and insurance.
 If you decide not to go ahead with the repair, then I return the clock via UPS and COD.
-The charge will be $50.00 labor, plus my standard shipping and the insurance charges ($30.00).
-This total works out to be $80.00 for a clock returned unrepaired after my estimate.
+The charge will be $50.00 labor, plus my standard shipping and the insurance charges ($50.00).
+This total works out to be $100.00 for a clock returned unrepaired after my estimate.

 Case work such as stripping, polishing, and lacquer sealing is an additional $400.00.
 This work makes the clock look new.
 A Horolovar instruction manual is included with every overhauled 400-day clock.